martin-brennan/martin-brennan.com/_posts/2015-02-05-learning-angular-qa.md

   - SPA
   - template
 ---

+{% include deprecated.html message="In 2025 this article is irrelevant, it was written for Angular 1.6.
+Leaving it up as a historical curiosity," cssclass="danger" %}

 While I’ve been learning Angular for the past couple of weeks, I’ve been able to get a pretty good idea of how the framework works as well as a lot of the best practices for it.
 While reflecting on what I had learned, I came up with several questions for myself to research to get a better understanding of more patterns and what I should use for certain things in Angular.
 Here are the questions I came up with and the results of my research.

 <!--more-->